omnisonic/jctech/README.md

-#jctech
+Static portfolio website and blog
-My Tech portfolio and blog
+Generated with bash and python scripts.
-Use build.sh or build.py to generate site changes.
+Uses build.sh or build.py to generate site changes.